Only do the essential things. The rest is noise.

 Here’s the essentialist way to combat non-essentialism.

-- Explore and evaluate: by evaluating, we mean asking “will this activity or effort make the highest contribution toward my goal?”
+- Explore and evaluate: “will this activity or effort make the highest contribution toward my goal?”
 If the answer is no, get rid of it.
 Essentialists are qualitative people.
-It is important to explore ALL options and to go big on a few only.
+It is important to explore ALL options and go big on a few only.
 The essentialist does the right thing for the right reason at the right time.
 Most people do evertything now because it’s popular.

 - Eliminate: it is about saying no and getting back into control of our lives.
 When we say yes to everything, we lose control.
 To eliminate, ask yourself “if I didn’t own this, how much would I pay for it?”